Napoleon Bonaparte Buford: Personal life

 Buford's younger half brother, John Buford, was also a West Point graduate (Class of 1848) and a general in the Union Army during the Civil War, commanding the 1st Division, Cavalry Corps, Army of the Potomac.
 A cousin, Abraham Buford, was a general in the Confederate States Army.

 Later life and death

 Buford was government inspector of the Union Pacific Railroad from 1867 to 1869 and a special commissioner of Indian affairs in 1867–68.

-He died in Chicago, Illinois, and is buried in Rock Island, Illinois.
+He died in Chicago, Illinois, and is buried at Chippiannock Cemetery in Rock Island, Illinois.